 At Last the 1948 Show is a sketch comedy series that ran on ITV for 13 episodes in 1967 and 1968.
 It starred Tim Brooke-Taylor, Graham Chapman, John Cleese, Marty Feldman, and Aimi MacDonald.
 It is generally regarded, alongside Do Not Adjust Your Set and How to Irritate People, as being one of the three spiritual predecessors of Monty Python's Flying Circus.
 Most of the series was lost for decades; fortunately, almost all of the missing footage has since been found, and it's all been released on DVD.

-Two sketches from the series are particularly well-known, having gained wider fame through being recycled by Chapman and Cleese for Monty Python
+Two sketches from the series are particularly well-known, having gained wider fame through being recycled by Chapman and Cleese for Monty Python:

 - A sales assistant at a bookshop (Cleese) has to deal with a customer (Feldman) who keeps asking for implausible books.
 This sketch has been performed by Cleese and Graham Chapman on Monty Python's Monty Python's Contractual Obligation Album.
 Audio of the original was included on the soundtrack album, but the TV footage was among the "lost" material that was subsequently recovered.

 This series provides examples of:

 - Anything You Can Do, I Can Do Better: Each of the four Yorkshiremen had a poorer and more deprived childhood than the one before.

 - Blatant Burglar: Any sketch featuring a burglar is likely to use this trope.

 - In the "Burglar Hides in the Library" sketch, Wilkins is dressed in a flat cap, Domino Mask, neckerchief, and striped jersey, and carries a Thief Bag (helpfully labelled "SWAG"), although it still takes the arrival of a police sergeant for the librarian and other library patrons to think anything of Wilkins' attire.